About this policy

 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

 We do need to share your data with other parties in some circumstances.
 We pass information about you to other parties as follows:

-- so that our services can be marketed to you (or people similar to you) on third party platforms (for example, Facebook);
+so that our services can be marketed to you (or people similar to you) on third party platforms (for example, through the use of Custom Audiences on Facebook);

 Service providers based outside Europe

 However, please note that the data protection and other laws of such countries may not be as comprehensive as those in the UK or European Economic Area.
 We’ll only transfer your personal information to a territory outside of the UK or European Economic Area under the following circumstances: